MstMoonshine/FSPL/doc/stage2/stage2.md

 There is a mutual recursion here: for function equivalence we will be needing structrual equivalence and for structral equivalence we need `sameType` for each field in turn.

+### Type information recording
+- Add the identifiers into the symbol table;
+- Add the type information at the same time.

+### Type checking in expressions

+- Determine the types of each components (from lexical analyzer or symbol table);
+- Check whether the operations are legal or not.

+### Type checking in variable assignments

+- Evaluate the type of the expression;
+- Check whether the types match.

 # To Do List: (We are on stage 2: semantic analysis)
 - [x] Build BSTs as symbol tables;
 - [x] Build scope stack consists of symbol tables;
 - [x] Scope checking;
 - [x] Implementation of types;
 - [x] Equivalence checking function for types, i.e. `sameType`;
+- Type information recording during variable declaration (add to symbol table);
 - Type checking in expressions;
 - Type checking in variable assignments;
 - Type checking in returns of functions.